huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 1. Show the details of the default CRUSH Map rule with the dump sub-command:

-The “rule_id” and “ruleset” values just numbers to keep track of rules similar to a DB key id.
+The “rule_id” and “ruleset” values just numbgrs to keep track of rules similar to a DB key id.
-“min_size” and “max_size” are related to how CRUSH behaves when a certain number of replicas are created.
+“min_size” and “max_size” are related to how CRUSH behaves when a certain numbgr of replicas are created.

 The “steps” section is the most functional portion of the rule, providing an ordered set of rules for how CRUSH should behave.